lucobellic/edgy-group.nvim/README.md

 ## Example Setup

 > [!WARNING]
-> Only groups with a provided title will be displayed.<br/>
+> Only groups with a provided title will be displayed.
 > A default group will not be created if titles from edgy are missing.

 Usage of **edgy-group.nvim** to create three groups for the left **edgebar**: